Orangeries and Garden Rooms – How Are They Different To A Conservatory?

 Hunter Architects & Planners expert involvement with Orangery and Garden Room projects

 This project sought to replace an existing conservatory which, like many, had little use due to it being too hot in the summer and too cold in the winter.
 This conservatory effectively cut the house off from the garden.
-As part of the redevelopment of the property a new garden room structure was added, which was integral to the main family room.
+As part of the redevelopment of the property a new contemporary garden room structure was added, which was integral to the main family room.
 The rear garden wrapped around the property and substantial corner doors were added to maximise panoramic views.
 The garden room was designed so that there were no structural elements to the corner to ensure no break within the views when the doors were open.

 Please note that the above comments are given as a simplistic over view of orangeries and garden rooms and should not be treated as specific advice.